joycellu/Recipe-Analysis/README.md

 Test statistics: Since number of ingredients is numerical data, I will use difference in means as the test statistics (mean number of ingredients of low protein recipe minus mean number of ingredients of high protein recipe)
 Significance level: 5%

-In this part, I define recipes with high protein as recipes with 'protein (PDV)' greater than 33 (which is the mean of the protein (PDV) column).
+I define recipes with high protein as recipes with 'protein (PDV)' greater than 33 (which is the mean of the protein (PDV) column).

 Here is a plot of the empirical Distribution of the mean differences: